Becoming a 3D Travel Agent

 The Team – Everyone on our team contributes with ideas, updates, even resources they’ve created to provide the team with something extra for our clients.
 If you have a concern or a question after you’ve finished being mentored, you merely pop onto our online group and someone who has been there and done that will speak up.
 Everyone in our team – owners/managers/mentors and agents – they are all active in our group.

 What does this look like to you as an agent?
 First of all, you don’t have any day-to-day overhead beyond your phone and computer maintenance.
 We create, pay for and mail all papers, which means you don’t have to.
 Also, you don’t have to expend your time creating new email mailings for your clients.
 We have that covered, as well.
 Finally, you will be fully trained by a company that is one of the fastest growing in the business with a team who treats you like a member, not someone who doesn’t matter.
 From the day you join us, you are a valued contributor.
-What we expect in return is that you take excellent care of your clientele.
+What we expect in return is that you take excellent care of your clientele and maintain product knowledge for all destinations and cruises you sell.
 You will spend your hours training with constant continuing education, participating in our company wide promotions, taking on your own smaller scale promotions and finally expanding your business until you are able to rely on the word-of-mouth promotions that always take over when you’re good at what you do.
 We can guarantee you that if you can complete our training, you will be great at what you do!

 Vendors pay us anything from 4% for tickets to 16% for cruise bookings, but the average commission is 10%.
 Of that 10% you start out getting 40% and work your way up.
-As you continue with the company you can achieve new sales thresholds and see your commission rate increase up to 60%.
+Your first commission increase comes after 25 bookings (the amount needed for us to recoup the cost of hiring you) As you continue with the company you can achieve new sales thresholds and see your commission rate increase up to 70%.
 We take the last 12 months of your sales to determine your commission – you do not have to start over once a year like other companies require.
 We also pay all commission on the 1st and the 15th of each month.
 There is no excessive waiting with 3D Travel.
 We like to think of ourselves as the company that always has new rewards and opportunities to work for.
 Even our top salespeople still have thresholds to conquer and they keep that in their sights every day!

 How can I prepare for my online testing?